matt-dunleavy/GambleTheme/README.md

 After installing, you can activate the theme within your Visual Studio IDE under Tools > Options > General.

-Tested in Visual Studio 2019 (Community Edition)
+Tested in Visual Studio 2019 Community Edition.
-Built in Visual Studio Color Theme Designer extension (v16.0)